ml to Cups Conversion: The Complete Guide

 Is 250 ml equal to 1 cup?

 250 ml is the metric cup, used in Australia, Canada, and New Zealand.
-It is slightly larger than the US cup (237 ml).
-For most recipes the 13 ml difference is negligible, but for large quantities it adds up.
+It's a bit larger than the US cup (237 ml).
+For most recipes the 13 ml gap is negligible, but it adds up with larger quantities.

 How do I convert ml to cups without a calculator?